-58. (1) The Aviation Safety Investigation Board may, subject to the approval of the Minister, make rules for the establishment and administration of systems for the mandatory or voluntary reporting to the Aviation Safety Investigation Board of aircraft accidents or aircraft incidents or such classes thereof as are specified in the rules.
+- 59. (1) The Aviation Safety Investigation Board may, make rules for the establishment and administration of systems for the mandatory or voluntary reporting to the Aviation Safety Investigation Board of aircraft accidents or aircraft incidents, or such classes thereof as are specified in the rules. - (2) The Aviation Safety Investigation Board may, subject to this section, make such use of any report made to it pursuant to rules made under subsection (1) as it considers necessary in the interests of aviation safety.

-- (2) The Aviation Safety Investigation Board may, subject to this section, make such use of any report made to it pursuant to rules made under subsection (1) as it considers necessary in the interests of aviation safety. - (3) Rules made under subsection (1) may include rules for the protection of the identity of persons who report aircraft accidents or aircraft incidents.
+(3) Rules made under subsection (1) may include rules for the protection of the identity of persons who report aircraft accidents or aircraft incidents.